rafaelromao/KSEG/README.md

 ## Format

-This article presents a set of definitions followed by a set of guidelines to organized the production of software and management of software projects.
+This article presents some definitions followed by a set of key guidelines to keep the production of software and management of software projects under control.

 The guideline names and reference codes will be highlighted in **bold** font.